theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-chart.md

 ## Description

-`furo-ui5-chart`
- Connects data objects (repeaterNodes) with the charting lib.
+furo-ui5-chart connects data objects (repeaterNodes) with the charting lib.

  Use multiple binders if you need more then one series per chart.